-- investments in securities or money market instruments; and/or - deposits made with; and/or - exposures arising from OTC derivative transactions undertaken with a single institution. - e) The limit of 10% set in 3.2 (a) rises to 35%, and the limit set in 3.2 (d) does not apply to securities and money market instruments issued or quaranteed by - a member state of the European Union or its local authorities; or - a state that is not a member state of the European Union; or - public international bodies of which one or more member states of the European Union are members - f) The limit set in 3.2 (a) rises from 10% to 25%, and the limit set in 3.2 (d) does not apply in the case of bonds that fulfill the following conditions: - they are issued by a credit institution that has its registered office in a member state of the European Union and which is legally subject to special public supervision intended to protect the holders of such bonds; and - sums deriving from the issue of such bonds are invested in conformity with the law in assets that, during the whole period of validity of the bonds, are capable of covering claims attaching to the bonds; and such assets, in the event of default of the issuer, would be used on a priority basis for the repayment of the principal and payment of the accrued interest.
+- investments in securities or money market instruments; and/or - deposits made with; and/or - exposures arising from OTC derivative transactions undertaken with a single institution.

+- a member state of the European Union or its local authorities; or - a state that is not a member state of the European Union; or - public international bodies of which one or more member states of the European Union are members.

+- they are issued before 8 July 2022 by a credit institution that has its registered office in a member state of the European Union, and which is legally subject to special public supervision intended to protect the holders of such bonds; and - sums deriving from the issue of such bonds issued before 8 July 2022 are invested in conformity with the law in assets that, during the whole period of validity of the bonds, are capable of covering claims attaching to the bonds; and - such assets, in the event of default of the issuer, would be used on a priority basis for the repayment of the principal and payment of the accrued interest.